alpha951/Awasar-Job-Tracker/README.md

 Begin adding, updating, and tracking jobs!

 # Contribute
-We welcome contributions to this project.
+I welcome contributions to this project.
 If you want to contribute, please follow these steps:
 Fork this repository
 Create a new branch for your feature: git checkout -b my-new-feature Commit your changes: git commit -am "Add some feature" Push to the branch: git push origin my-new-feature Submit a pull request

+# Future Features
+- [ ] Add a Job Link to the Job model and display it on the Job page.
+- [ ] Add a Notes field to the Job model and display it on the Job page.
+- [ ] Add a cron Job to auto delete Jobs older than 100 days.